GeorgeHoneywood/final-year-project/proof-of-concepts/1-offline-html5/README.md

 Run `python3 -m http.server` from this directory, then go to `http://localhost:8000`.
 After loading the page once, you should then be able to load it again whilst offline.
+See the console for some output about the cached map file.
+You can also open a map file from your local disk.